nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ```
 /etc/xroad/
 ```
-It is possible to store this configuration outside the docker container using docker volumes.
-Adding a docker volume will allow keeping the configuration even if the container is removed and makes it possible to use the same configuration in other docker containers.
+It is possible to store this configuration outside the Docker container using Docker volumes.
+Adding a Docker volume will allow keeping the configuration even if the container is removed and makes it possible to use the same configuration in other Docker containers.
-To add the docker volume, in the docker run command [docker run command](##2.6-Installation) add the docker volume parameter mapping to the config folder:
+To add the Docker volume, in the Docker run command [docker run command](##2.6-Installation) add the Docker volume parameter mapping to the config folder:
 ```
 docker run -v (custom-volume-name):/etc/xroad
 ```
-Once the docker container is running we can see the volume information and where it is stored in our local machine by running the following command:
+Once the Docker container is running we can see the volume information and where it is stored in our local machine by running the following command:
 ```
 docker volume inspect (custom-volume-name)
 [